-Frances is currently the acting Head of eLearning Support and Development at DIT.
+Frances is currently an eLearning Development Officer with DIT.
 She graduated from Mary Immaculate College, Limerick (NUI) with a BEd (Hons) and taught for a number of years at primary level before attending Trinity College Dublin to undertake an MEd, specialising in Educational Management, followed by an MSc in IT in Education.
 She pursued her Doctorate with the University of Sheffield where she researched the feasibility of borrowing the Failure Mode and Effects Analysis technique for the field of higher education and research, which culminated in the development of the Failure Mode Effects Reflective Analysis technique for the field.

 (BA, MSc, MEd, PGCTHE, EdD, FHEA, FSEDA)